kollokollo/X11Basic/CONTRIBUTING.md

 More things left to do:
 =======================
 - test the thing and find more bugs,
-- Optimize a bit more, improve performance,
+- optimize a bit more, improve performance,
-- The WINDOWS-Version needs more work,
+- the WINDOWS-Version needs more work,
 - work on the sound system,
 - work on the SDL-Graphics implementation (fill styles etc...),
 - documentation needs more work,
-- translate the user manual into other languares (german, french,...)
+- translate the user manual into other languares (japanese, french,...)
 - port it to apple ipad/iphone,
 (etc. etc.)